ozguryazilimas/redmine_toggl/README.md

 ```

-Export all entries to `redmine_toggl.csv`, accepts start and / or end time arguments too
+Export all entries to a file (`redmine_toggl.csv` by default), accepts start and / or end time arguments too

 ```
 RAILS_ENV=production bundle exec rake toggl:export_to_csv
-RAILS_ENV=production bundle exec rake toggl:export_to_csv["2020-01-10 12:00","2020-01-11 12:00"]
+RAILS_ENV=production bundle exec rake toggl:export_to_csv["redmine_toggl.csv","2020-01-10 12:00","2020-01-11 12:00"]
 ```

 All rake tasks must be run in the Redmine installation location.